Asvae/vue-filter-block/readme.md

 ## Features
 1. No duplication (you set filters only in template).
 2. State support (local storage).
- * Easily extensible to multiple states.
+Version safe, extensible to multiple states.
- * No worries about versioning.
 3. Throttling.

 ### Installing